wirepair/gcd/README.md

 The [gcdprotogen](https://github.com/wirepair/gcd/gcdprotogen) package was created to generate types and commands for gcd.
 Non-biolerplate code (and the majority of the logic) are in [gcd.go](https://github.com/wirepair/gcd/blob/master/gcd.go) and [chrome_target.go](https://github.com/wirepair/gcd/blob/master/chrome_target.go).

-NOTE: This is alpha code at best so use caution.

 ## The API
 The API consists of three types, synchronous requests, asynchronous requests and events.
 Synchronous requests are handled by using non-buffered channels and methods can be called and will return once the value is available.
 Asynchronous requests have not been heavily tested.
 Events are handled by subscribing the response method type and calling the API's "Enable()" such as: